 Witness Lists must be filed 3 weeks (21 days) before the FPTC.
-They must be in the format specified in Local Rule 16-5, and must also include for each witness (i) a brief description of the testimony, (ii) what makes the testimony unique, and (iii) a time estimate in hours for direct and cross-examination (separately stated).
-Please follow the template posted to Judge Scarsi's webpage.
+They must include the information required by Local Rule 16-5, and must also include for each witness (i) a brief description of the testimony, (ii) what makes the testimony unique, and (iii) a time estimate in hours for direct and cross-examination (separately stated).
+Please follow the template posted on Judge Birotte's webpage.
 Any Amended Witness List must be filed by 12:00 p.m. (noon) the Friday before trial.